M.S. in Higher Education

 The Global and International Education (GIE) concentration prepares students to work within the complex economic, political, cultural, and social structures that shape learning in different parts of the world.
 Students learn how to apply core educational principles to new learners within culturally diverse environments in the U.S. and around the world.

-Students enrolled in the Institutional Research concentration acquire skills and knowledge in the most current database systems, statistical software, and research methods used to assess student outcomes.
+Students enrolled in the Institutional Research and Planning concentration acquire skills and knowledge in the most current database systems, statistical software, and research methods used to assess student outcomes.
 Courses introduce benchmarking and evaluating academic programs to respond to institutional reporting and accreditation.

 Neuroscience, Learning and Instruction